Discover How To Make Plastic Squeeze Tubes

 Extrusion

-First, mix the resin and poured into different barrels, then heated to a molten state by a heating device.
-The molten material is then transferred to the outlet, where the two layers are combined into one and extruded through a ring-shaped copper die to form a hollow plastic tube, changing the diameter of the ring die to adjust the size of the tube as needed.
+First, mix the resins and pour into different barrels, then heat the resins to a molten state by a heating device.
+The molten material is then transferred to the outlet, where the two layers combine into one and extruded through a ring-shaped copper die to form a hollow plastic tube, changing the diameter of the ring die to adjust the size of the tube as needed.
 The plastic tubes are then cooled by cold water and subjected to a vacuum system to ensure their shape and dimensions are correct.
 Finally, the tubes are cut into segments by a cutting device.
 The length of the tubes can be set and precisely cut as needed; this is the extrusion process.
 Our technicians ensure that the thickness of the plastic tubes is uniform and within the specified dimensional range.

 Printing

-The cut plastic tubes then undergo printing before proceeding to the next step, commonly offset printing.
-First, the designed illustration are separated into different colors, and make separate printing plates for each color.
-These plates are attached to different rollers.
-As the rollers rotate, the plates absorb ink and transfer it to a rubber blanket.
-The ink on the tube is cured under UV light.
-When printing, each different color is transferred to the same rubber blanket through a series of rollers, and the design on the rubber blanket is ultimately transferred to the tube.
-Finally, a glossy or matte varnish is printed on the tube, and it is then sent to an ultraviolet or heated zone for further curing of the ink and varnish.
-Throughout the printing process, the technicians ensure that each color is correct and that different designs are precisely registered.
+The cut plastic tubes are then ready for printing, commonly using offset printing.
+First, our designer layer the illustration by colors, and create separate printing plate for each color.
+Before printing, the printing master attaches the printing plates to different rollers, each plate corresponding to a different color of ink.
+When printing, the rotating rollers draw in the ink and transfer it to a rubber blanket.
+During the printing process, each color is transferred through a series of rollers to the same rubber blanket.
+The pattern on the blanket is ultimately transferred to the tube, where the ink is cured under ultraviolet light.
+Finally, after printing a glossy or matte varnish on the tube, the tubes entry into an ultraviolet or heated zone for further curing of the ink and varnish.
+During the printing process, the printing master will check and ensure that each color is correct and that different patterns are precisely registered.

 Injection Molding